ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](bad_box_distort.png)](bad_box_distort.png)

-When the image is greatly enlarged, the resampling circle will either hit only one pixel (producing a aliased circles of solid color.
+When the image is greatly enlarged, the resampling circle will either hit only one pixel (producing aliased circles of solid color.
-Or it will fail to match any pixel as the circle falls completely between the pixels, and thus the filter will fall back to a interpolated gradient of color ([Bilinear Interpolation](../misc/#bilinear) by default), to get at least some reasonably valid color for the resulting image.
+Or it will fail to match any pixel as the circle falls completely between the pixels, and thus the filter will fall back to an interpolated gradient of color ([Bilinear Interpolation](../misc/#bilinear) by default), to get at least some reasonably valid color for the resulting image.

 Here is the same example, but replacing the interpolation method with the special (and normally useless) [Background Interpolation](../misc/#background_ic) (just return the background color, which was set to 'gray').